Pfizer's $11 billion buyback plan deflates AstraZeneca bid hopes

-LONDON/NEW YORK U.S. drugmaker Pfizer is to continue buying back stock, with the board authorising a new $11 billion share repurchase plan, deflating expectations that it will make a new bid for AstraZeneca.
+LONDON/NEW YORK U.S. drugmaker Pfizer is to continue buying back stock, with the board authorizing a new $11 billion share repurchase plan, deflating expectations that it will make a new bid for AstraZeneca.

 Shares in AstraZeneca fell 1.2 percent by 0800 GMT on Friday following the news.